Piper Warrior PA-28-151 seen from the front

 Resources & Testing

-• Access to FAA-approved ground school resources
+• FAA approved ground school

-• On-site FAA knowledge (written) testing
+• On-site FAA knowledge testing (written)

 Important Note

-• Training duration and total cost vary based on pace, weather, and individual progress
+• Training duration and total cost: Vary based on pace, weather, and individual progress

 • Housing and pilot supplies are not included